PLEASE SHARE THIS POST:

 The purpose for writing this article was to gain a clear perspective as to what it takes to be a great leader.
 I want to lead better, myself.
 And I’m hoping you take something away from this topic as well.
 All-too-often we allow ego (or fear) to get the best of us; causing us to hinder our intellectual growth.

-I’m still not entirely convinced that strong leadership traits are inherited or developed (or a bit of both), but regardless, a man will need to lead in some phase of his life.
+I’m still not entirely convinced that strong leadership traits are inherited or developed (or a bit of both), but regardless, a person will need to lead in some phase of his life.
 It’s merely a question of; how well will he lead?

 As a leader, will you divide, or will you unite?
 Will you inspire or discourage?
 Will you display courage, or will you coward at the sign of trouble?